 Parents are encouraged to schedule office visits outside of the normal school day.
 These doctor visits will be excused but do count towards the chronically absent 10% calculation.
+Please submit documentation/notes from the doctor/dentist when available.

 TARDY POLICY